svgeesus/EuroMPE/voltage-ref-LM399.md

 Temperature is not adjustable, chip runs at a die temperature of 95C and junction temperature 90C.
 Besides the supplied plastic insulator cap, additional foam insulation above and below the LM399 means the heater circuit does less work, improving stability.

 Heater supply current stated to be 8.5mA (typ) 15mA (max) on 30V heater.
 For the same power, 10.6 mA (typ) 18.8 mA (max) on 24V.
 Note huge inrush current of 140mA (typ) 200mA (max) (on 30V, so higher on 24V).
 Can use inrush currrent limiting resistor (max 200R, see datasheet Fig G09) to damp this, with slower time to thermal stabilisation.
 However the normal time is 3s so plenty of leeway there.
 180R limits inrush current to 130mA at 24V.

+"If properly insulated, an LM399 can have a ppm/K figure of between 0.1ppm/K to 0.2ppm/K-- the data sheet is *very* conservative.
+[Note that the DMM manufacturers are not insulating these other than the plastic insulator that they come in-- they would benefit by better insulating the top and bottom of the LM399 to keep the heat in, and the heater power down" (Bob Dobkin)

 ## Current / Load